Every month, thousands of collectors try to figure out what a Picasso lithograph is worth and quickly run into conflicting advice.

 Which Picasso Lithographs Are Seeing Strong Collector Demand?

-- Hand-signed limited editions (especially 1945–1965)
+- Hand-signed limited editions — especially from the mid-20th century.

-- Jacqueline portraits (emotional, intimate, expressive)
+- Jacqueline portraits — emotional, intimate, and expressive.

-- Musketeer series (bold, dramatic, highly recognizable)
+- Musketeer imagery — bold, dramatic, and highly recognizable.

 More Volatile Categories: